 If you have no confidence in self, you are twice defeated in the race of life.
 With confidence, you have won even before you have started. ~ Marcus Tullius Cicero

 For most people, meditation is an uncomplicated way to connect with their spiritual self, manage stress and create a more balanced and peaceful way of living.
-Having practiced meditation for many years myself I have noticed several other tangible benefits that come along with my daily meditation practice, including feeling emotionally stronger and more self-confident.
+Having practised meditation for many years myself I have noticed several other tangible benefits that come along with my daily meditation practice, including feeling emotionally stronger and more self-confident.

-If you are looking for ways to strengthen your confidence or improve your productivity there are many ways that meditation can help because on a fundamental level it helps you develop a better connection with the deeper, core part of yourself.
+If you are looking for ways to strengthen your confidence or improve your productivity, there are many ways that meditation can help because on a fundamental level, it helps you develop a better connection with the deeper, core part of yourself.

 What is it about going deeper that makes the difference?

 I’m sure you would agree that most of us are used to listening to and connecting with our thoughts more than any other part of ourselves.
 So much so in fact that it’s easy to forget that there is more to us than our wondering, chattering minds.

 Regular meditation helps you transcend that chatter and creates a bridge between your thinking mind and ‘higher silence’ that connects to your true inner essence.
 Whether you want to call it your spirit, your soul, your higher self, or even divinity, the more you connect with this inner core, the more you tend to live your life from a calmer, deeper perspective.

 As a result, you naturally become less engaged with those inner voices that generally spout inane drivel or negative self-talk and gradually you begin to notice that your inner self-critic settles down and becomes silenced too.